 You know what’s delicious paired with the Easy Saffron Brown Basmati Rice I recently posted?
 This comforting, Colorful Root-Veggie Curry.
 It’s one of those recipes that gets better with each day it is stored as leftovers (spice infusion to the max), so make plenty.

-You can remove the skins from your root veggies or keep them on—Chef’s choice.
+You can remove the skins from your root veggies or keep them on—Cook’s choice.
 I’ve also made this recipe many times without any legumes, so skip them if you like.
 I’ll sometimes use broccoli instead of peas, and I’ll add some shallot or yellow onion to Step 3.
-And always serve it up with some gluten-free Naan from my Gluten-Free Baking Academy.
+And always serve it up with some gluten-free Naan from Gluten-Free Baking Academy.

 1 cup cooked split-mung dhal (can sub cooked chickpeas, any cooked lentils, or whole-cooked mung beans)

 2 cups purple potatoes, cut into roughly 1/2″ cubes